garrandall/popular-music-data/tracks/love-never-felt-so-good-michael-jackson-justin-timberlake.md

 'Cause love never felt so good

-Ooh, baby, love never felt so fine
+Oh, baby, love never felt so fine
 And I doubt if it was ever mine
 Not like you hold me, hold me
-Ooh, baby, love never felt so good
+Oh, baby, love never felt so good
 And I doubt if it ever could
 Not like you hold me, hold me